vix993/letmeask/README.md

 ## Motivation

 This repository holds a project called [`LetMeAsk`](https://letmeask-it.vercel.app/).
-In this project, I created a platform in which users can post their questions, for other users to answer or interact with user posts.
+In this project, I created a platform in which users can post their questions, for other users to answer or interact with user Q&A's.

 You can run it by cloning the repository.
 Running `cd letmeask`,`yarn install` then executing the command `npm run start`.